| Supplement | Evidence Grade | Primary Use | Daily Dose | Timing |

 Last reviewed: May 2026

 How to Improve Physical Health?
 [Injuries, Build Muscle, Sup relates to foot pain β typically caused by overuse, footwear, or biomechanics.
 Most patients improve in 6-12 weeks with conservative care.
-Same-week appointments in Howell + Bloomfield Hills: (810) 206-1402.
+Same-week appointments in Howell + Bloomfield Township: (810) 206-1402.

 β Medically reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatrist Β· Last updated April 6, 2026